janssen-io/architectural-styles/README.md

 The source code also needs to be testable.

 ## Styles
-The following four styles are demonstrated in this repository:
+The following styles are demonstrated in this repository:

 ### Package by Layer
 This style packages the classes by their technological layer (Web App/Entry point, Services and Infrastructure).